The Iron Age in Vicenza

 6th Century B.C. - mid-1st Century B.C.

-The urban nucleus of Vicenza was formed during the 6th Century B.C., in a strategic position in a bend of the Astico River near its confluence with the Retrone River.
+The urban center of Vicenza was formed during the 6th century BC, in a strategic position on a bend of Astico River, near its confluence with Retrone.

-The materials from this pre-Roman settlement include votive deposits of miniature vases from Contrà Pasini and the area of Santa Corona and a fragment of andiron in the shape of a horse’s head with engraved decoration, this too from the Santa Corona area.
+Among the materials from the pre-Roman settlement are votive deposits of miniature vases from Contrà Pasini and the area of Santa Corona, and a fragment of a horse-head andiron with incised decoration, also from the area of Santa Corona.